Gabriel-Sison/Introduction-To-Python/README.md

 # Python-Code
-This is where I will be importing the code I've created in my current Introduction to Python class!
+This is where I will be importing the code I've created in my Introduction to Python class!
 I'm interested in developing an interactive macro tracker that lets you adjust the portion size to your liking.